 Step 8 -Top dress with 1-2cms washed pea gravel.

 And you’re done!
-Your perfectly planted water lilies should give you years of enjoyment as they flower in your garden pond.
+Taking care to ensure you are planting water lilies properly will mean you get years of enjoyment as they flower in your garden pond.